perfsonar/docs/low_cost_nodes.rst

 #.
 CPU performance issues: current ARM processors are not able to push TCP much more than about 300Mbps.
 Celeron processors do better, and get around 930Mbps.
 #.
 None of these devices are powerful enough to run the full perfSONAR toolkit which install a measurement archive.

-The :doc:`perfsonar-testbed <install_options>` bundle can be used to install everything you need to add a low-end node to a centrally managed test mesh with a central measurement archive.
+The :doc:`perfsonar-testpoint <install_options>` bundle can be used to install everything you need to add a low-end node to a centrally managed test mesh with a central measurement archive.

 System Requirements
 ===================